epichon/SR6-Combat-Tool/README.md

 2. Select "open"
 3. After that, you should be able to open by double clicking.

-# Instructions on using the tool(s), and guide to the code is in the SR6 Combat Tool Instructions and Code Guide 2.0.pdf (or pages, if you want the source).
+# Instructions on using the tool(s), and guide to the Code
+See the SR6 Combat Tool Instructions and Code Guide 2.0.pdf (or pages, if you want the source).